spanner/radiant-reader-extension/README.md

 ## Note on internationalisation and customisation

 The locale strings here are generally defined in a functional rather than grammatical way.
 That is, they have labels like `activation_required_explanation` rather than being assembled out of lexical units.
-This is partly because for flexibility of translation, but also because it gives you an easy way to change the text on functional pages like reader-preferences and registration forms.
+This is partly for flexibility of translation, but also because it gives you an easy way to change the text on functional pages like reader-preferences and registration forms.

 ## Requirements